Fourier Decomposition for Explicit Representation of 3D Point Cloud Attributes

-In this section, we present the newly devised Fourier decomposition and reconstruction processes tailored for point cloud applications, which are fundamental to our point cloud encoding approach, and provide an in-depth analysis of the resulting amplitude and phase components.
+In this section, we present the newly devised Fourier decomposition and reconstruction tailored for point cloud, which are fundamental to our encoding approach, and provide an in-depth analysis of the resulting amplitude and phase.
 We first detail the adaptation of the Fourier Transform for irregular point cloud structures (\cref{subsec:technical_details}).
-Following that, we present analyses examining the specific information encoded in each component (\cref{subsec:experimental_analysis}).
-A theoretical rationale for the inherent property of each component is provided in the supplementary material.
+Next, we analyze the specific information encoded in each component (\cref{subsec:experimental_analysis}).
+A theoretical rationale for the inherent property of each component is provided in the supplementary.